mitmproxy/mitmproxy/docs/src/content/concepts-commands.md

 The canonical reference for commands is the `--commands` flag, which is exposed by each of the mitmproxy tools.
 Passing this flag will dump an annotated list of all registered commands, their arguments and their return values to screen.
-In mimtproxy console you can also view a palette of all commands in the command browser (by default accessible with the `C` key binding).
+In mitmproxy console you can also view a palette of all commands in the command browser (by default accessible with the `C` key binding).

 # Working with Flows